How Much Does It Cost to Install a Propane Furnace in 2025?

 Single-Stage

 Single-stage furnaces cost between $1,600 and $4,400, with most people paying around $3,000.
 These are the simplest furnace types with only two settings: on and off.
-When the temperature drops sufficiently, the furnace starts up at full speed to raise the temperature and immediately switches off when it reaches it.
+When the temperature drops sufficiently, the furnace starts up at full speed to raise the temperature and immediately switches off when it reaches its target.
 It stays dormant until the temperature drops a few degrees below the target, then turns back on at full force.

 Two-Stage